soggybag/Weather-App-2/README.md

 * Design Patterns - these are ways of arranging code to solve problems and accomplish goals.
 The Cocoa Touch framework is built on design patterns.
 In this tutorial I talk about the built in design patterns.
 You will build components using the Singelton and Delegate pattern.
 * NSURLSession - use this to request data from the internet.
 In this case you will pass the city name to a service, and receieve the weather data.

+#Videos
+1. [Create a new project and setup storyboard](https://www.youtube.com/watch?v=VSDMxdsYHq8&list=PLoN_ejT35AEjBQ33-L8h2IwG11amXssGk) - Here you will create a project and add labels, and add some constraints fit the elements to the view.
+Then create IBOulets and IBActions for elements created in storyboard.
+2. [Create an Alert action to input cityname](https://www.youtube.com/watch?v=jiSirqZIy5k&index=2&list=PLoN_ejT35AEjBQ33-L8h2IwG11amXssGk).
+An alert controller displays a popup dialog box.
+In this video we add a text field and some buttons to this to allow the input of a city name.